Call automation for data driven teams | FreJun

 Better Security

-There is a common misconception that anything ‘cloud’ is prone to cyber-attacks.
+Many people mistakenly believe that anything ‘cloud’ is prone to cyber-attacks.
 However, this is far from the truth.
-Almost all the cloud telephony providers offer military-grade security along with strong encryption to safeguard conversations between your organization and customers.
+Most cloud telephony providers implement military-grade security and use strong encryption to protect conversations between your organization and customers.

 Cloud telephony is growing rapidly in India due to a variety of factors.
 Here are some key factors that are responsible for the stellar growth of cloud telephony systems in India –